szunami/staircases/devlog.md

 Add some unit tests and fix some stuff :)

+Ok so: falling staircases, what's up with that.

 20200205

 current bug: player floats for one frame as staircase transitions down